HyngJoonKim/pg2l/README.md

-The below sample is setting the wrong port of Oracle.
+The below sample has set the wrong port of Oracle.
 After checking the error code of Oracle You have to set the proper values using select pg2l_set_conf functions or You must check for the status of Oracle before using the pg2l extension.

 ```bash